Virtual Reflections on a Dynamic 2D Eye Model Improve Spatial Reference Identification: Methodology - Experiment

 For this study, we altered the rules of the game in the following way: \begin{description} \item[1.
 Number of players:] The game is played with three people at a time. \item[2.
 Unknown order:] The speaking order is unknown to participants for every word. \item[3.
 Machine selection:] A machine mediator pseudo-randomly decides whose turn it is for each new word and then indicates its choice by looking at that person. \item[4.
 Response button:] Participants who think that they have been selected need to press a button before being allowed to say the next word.
 They should press the button as soon as they feel that they are being selected and should think about the next word only after the button press. \item[5.
 Time limit:] There is a time limit of 3 seconds for pressing the button.
 After pressing the button there is a second time limit of 5 seconds for saying the next word.
 If a person does not respond in time, the mediator will look at the next person. \item[6.
 Target succession rule:] The person who uttered the previous word cannot be immediately re-selected by the machine mediator unless the selected person fails to respond within one of the time limits. \end{description}

 The introduction of a third player and the machine mediator, instead of a turn-taking rule, ensured that participants were always uncertain about whose turn it would be next and had to make a decision based on the mediator's gaze to proceed with the game.
 The use of the button press was two-fold: It facilitated identifying and recording whether a participant had understood the gaze reference correctly and allowed us to measure how quickly true positive and false positive reference identifications took place.
-We regarded the absence of a button press within the 3-second time limit as a negative response.
-The short time limit for the button press urged participants to react as quickly as possible and thus reduced the potential influence by confounding factors.
+We considered the absence of a button press within the 3-second time limit as a negative response.
+The short time limit for the button press urged participants to react as quickly as possible, thereby reducing the potential influence of confounding factors and enabling rapid data collection.
 We defined each sequence of gazing, button press, and word utterance as one trial.
 Thus, a single trial took a maximum of 8 seconds.

-\subsubsection{Experiment structure}
+\subsection{Experiment structure}

-We utilized three different display conditions of the eye models.
-The first condition (eye-only) consisted of pure eye models as described in Section \ref{sec_eye_model} without any reflection-like properties.
-The second condition (mirror-only) consisted of a pure dynamic mirroring mode that was dynamically centered on the current face of interest as described in Section \ref{sec_reflection_module} but contained no typical eye features such as pupil and iris.
-The third condition (mirror-eye) consisted of the combination of the first two conditions, i.e., the overlay of dynamically updated mirror-like features on the pupil and iris.
-The use of these three conditions allowed us to test whether any potential effects of the mirror eyes might be attributed to one of its two major constituents or whether these would arise only from their combination.
+We utilized three different display conditions of the eye models as depicted in Figure~\ref{fig:expconditions}.
+The first condition (\eyesonlyc) consisted of pure eye models as described in Section \ref{sec_eye_model} without any reflection-like properties.
+The second condition (\mirrorsonlyc) consisted of a pure dynamic mirroring mode that was centered on the current face of interest as described in Section \ref{sec_reflection_module} but contained no typical eye features such as pupil and iris.
+The third condition (\mirroreyesc) consisted of the combination of the first two conditions, i.e., the overlay of dynamically updated mirror-like features on the pupil and iris.
+The use of these three conditions allowed us to test whether any potential effects of the \mirroreyes~might be attributed to one of its two major constituents or whether these would arise only from their combination.

-\subsubsection{Procedure}
+\subsection{Procedure}

 Figure \ref{fig:procedure} illustrates the procedure and individual components of the experiment.
-Before the start of the experiment, all participants received detailed instructions and practiced for 10 trials in each eye condition.
+Before starting the experiment, all participants received detailed instructions and practiced for 10 trials in each eye condition.